ED grills ex-Punjab CM Channi in sand mining PMLA case | Law-Order

 The ED action in the case began on January 18 after it conducted raids against Honey and others and seized about Rs 7.9 crore cash from his premises and about Rs 2 crore cash from a linked person identified as Sandeep Kumar.

-The agency had said that it recorded statements of Kudratdeep Singh, Bhupinder Singh (Honey), Honey's father Santokh Singh and Sandeep Kumar during the searches and it was ''established'' that the seized Rs 10 crore ''belonged to Bhupinder Singh s/o Santokh Singh.'' ''Further, Bhupinder Singh accepted that he received the seized cash in lieu of facilitation in sand mining operations and transfer/postings of officials,'' the ED had claimed in a statement.
+The agency had said that it recorded statements of Kudratdeep Singh, Honey, his father Santokh Singh and Sandeep Kumar during the searches and it was ''established'' that the seized Rs 10 crore ''belonged to Bhupinder Singh.'' ''Further, Bhupinder Singh accepted that he received the seized cash in lieu of facilitation in sand mining operations and transfer/postings of officials,'' the ED had claimed in a statement.

-It had said Honey had appeared before it for questioning before his arrest and tendered his statement, wherein he, inter-alia, stated that he is involved in the mining-related activities but took an evasive approach when confronted with incriminating data.
+It had said Honey had appeared before it for questioning before his arrest and tendered his statement, wherein he stated that he is involved in the mining-related activities but took an evasive approach when confronted with incriminating data.

 Honey, Kudratdeep Singh and Sandeep Kumar are stated to be the directors of a company called Providers Overseas Consultants Pvt Ltd that was raided by the ED in January.